-3.1 Accident data
+3.1 Accident Data

-From 41 accident cases recorded, we obtain demographic data (age, experience, gender, citizenship, education level), Human behaviour (unsafe act) and unsafe condition (condition of machine, substance or material, work environment, media).
+From 41 accident cases recorded, we obtain demographic data (age, experience, gender, citizenship, and education level), human behavior (unsafe act) and unsafe condition (condition of machine, substance or material, work environment, media).
 The combination of these conditions and factors is the cause of accidents at work area.
-As stated before, we will focus on human-related contributing factors [32].
-From the above information, 2 types of factors related to human beings are demographic factor and human behaviour factor (Unsafe act) [33].
+As stated before, we will focus on human-related contributing factors [31].
+From the above information, 2 types of factors related to human beings are demographic factor and human behaviour factor (Unsafe act) [32].